tushartyagi/hugo-tufte/exampleSite/content/about.md

 ---
 title: "About This Site"
 hasMath: false
+_build:
+  list: never
 ---

-Hello, I post random things here.

-This site is generated with [Hugo](https://gohugo.io/).
-This theme is a heavily modified version of [hugo-tufte](https://github.com/loikein/hugo-tufte), originally written by [Dave Liepmann, Edward Tufte, and various contributors](https://github.com/edwardtufte/tufte-css), then ported to Hugo by [shawnohare](https://github.com/shawnohare/hugo-tufte) and [slashformotion](https://github.com/slashformotion/hugo-tufte).
+This is the example site for [hugo-tufte](https://github.com/loikein/hugo-tufte), a theme for the static site generator [Hugo](https://gohugo.io/).